 A decade later, in Vampire Lovers — an adaptation of Sheridan Le Fanu’s Carmilla — Hammer places its first leading female vampire in a position of power.
 Sure, she too is dispatched by Peter Cushing (feminism hadn’t yet come THAT far), but Ingrid Pitt is able to play an imposing figure that is not only sexual, but dangerous.
 The virginal Madeline Smith cannot resist the seduction, nor can the governess, played by Kate O’Mara.

 Susan Denberg, too, is given plenty of screen time in 1967’s Frankenstein Created Woman to wreak havoc.
 She kills those responsible for injustices inflicted upon Hans, the man whose soul now inhabits her body — courtesy of Victor Frankenstein (again, played by Peter Cushing!).
 Sure, it’s a man’s spirit in a woman’s body — suggesting that only a man could have the murderous inclination necessary to seek revenge — but the message is nonetheless clear: death can come from a beautiful woman.
 Ingrid Pitt as Marcilla (Carmilla) with fangs bared in Vampire Lovers.
 Yutte Stensgaard covered in a victim’s blood in Lust for a Vampire (1971).
 Martine Beswick, stronger as Sister Hyde than her male counterpart, the doctor, could ever hope to be.
+Valerie Leon, fighting, then embracing, then fighting again, possession by a malevolent Egyptian lifeforce in the underrated and often overlooked Blood from the Mummy’s Tomb (1971).
 These were strong women.

 There was Caroline Munro as a wild gypsy in Captain Kronos (1974) helping to hunt vampires.
 Dracula , Prince of Darkness (1966) finds the Count sinking to a (running) watery grave courtesy of Susan Farmer firing the first shot into the ice.
 Then there’s perennial victim Veronica Carlson.
 A mere object of desire in Dracula Has Risen from the Grave (1968), she at least manages to stab Frankenstein’s monster one year later before being killed off by (you guessed it) Peter Cushing in Frankenstein Must be Destroyed (1969).